winitzki/scall/tutorial/programming_dhall.md

 The appearance of `Sort` is usually a warning sign in Dhall.
 It means that we are writing code that is so abstract that it approaches the limits of Dhall's type system.

+We defined `ListTGeneric` by lifting all types one level higher: we replaced `Type` with `Kind`.
+So, we should expect that the type of `ListTGeneric` is one level higher than `Sort`.
+But Dhall does not have any type levels higher than `Sort`.
+So, type-checking of `ListTGeneric` fails when Dhall tries to find the type of `Sort`.

-Dhall does not allow us to define a single list type that would work with arbitrary kinds (that is, a "kind-polymorphic" list).
+The conclusion is that Dhall does not allow us to define a single list type that would work with arbitrary kinds (that is, a "kind-polymorphic" list).
-To define such a list, we
-TODO implement type-level list and show that it cannot be kind-polymorphic

 ### Perfect trees and other nested recursive types